tracyreed/profitwisesucks.com/README.md

 the interest of preventing someone else in the community from befalling the same ill fate that I have.

-Email me at treed@ultraviolet.org with questions or comments.
+Email me at treed@ultraviolet.org with questions.